All things GDPR: 5 Things You Can Still Do For Your GDPR Compliance

 “Article 23 calls for controllers to hold and process only the data absolutely necessary for the completion of its duties… as well as limiting the access to personal data to those needing to act out the processing” (EU GDPR).

 This may sound familiar – and it is.
 This goes back to one of the questions from our previous blog post – what information are you collecting and why?
+We were never sure why companies need to know our third maternal second cousin’s middle name.

 5. Ensure your data is portable.